Partial Nuclear Test Ban Treaty: Cuban Missile Crisis and beyond: 1962–1963

 It was not until after the agreement was reached that the negotiators broached the question of France and China joining the treaty.
 Harriman proposed to Khrushchev that the US lobby France while the Soviet Union pursued a Chinese signature.
 "That's your problem," Khrushchev said in reply.
 Earlier, the Soviet ambassador to the US, Mikhail A. Menshikov, reportedly asked whether the US could "deliver the French."
 Both Kennedy and Macmillan personally called on de Gaulle to join, offering assistance to the French nuclear program in return.
 Nevertheless, on 29 July 1963, France announced it would not join the treaty.
 It was followed by China two days later.

 China viewed the treaty as demonstrating a re-alignment by the United States and the Soviet Union against China, with Marshal Chen Yi characterizing the treaty as "targeted against us."
+Before the treaty was signed, Premier Zhou Enlai requested a report from the Second Ministry of Machine Building and relevant experts to address the implications.
+The experts asserted that the three countries participating in the ban had already conducted enough atmospheric tests such that the ban would have little impact on their nuclear programs.
+The participating countries could also continue underground testing and expand their arsenals.
+Accordingly, the group concluded that the purpose of the treaty was not to reduce the threat of nuclear conflict, but for the participating countries to retain their nuclear monopoly.
+The report provided the background for the PRC's statement upon the signing of the treaty that it was "a big fraud to fool the people of the world" and a ploy to impede China's development of nuclear weapons.
+Although not a signatory, China's government nonetheless felt international pressure to pursue underground testing.
+China conducted its first underground nuclear test in 1969.

 On 5 August 1963, British Foreign Secretary Alec Douglas-Home, Soviet foreign minister Gromyko, and US Secretary of State Dean Rusk signed the final agreement.